About this WINE

 Domaine Yves Gangloff

-Yves keeps his wines in the cellar a little longer than most of our producers; as such we are offering his 2018 reds, which are his latest release.
+Yves holds on to the wines in the cellar a little later than most.
+As such, only his Condrieu is from 2020 and we offer here his ’19 reds, which are his latest release.

 Until you’ve tasted Viognier grown in Condrieu, you’ve never truly experienced the grape’s majesty.
 In the same way that winemakers the world over have planted Pinot Noir in the hope of emulating red Burgundy, so too they’ve planted Viognier in the hope of achieving the unique balance of exotic perfume, weight and freshness for which Condrieu is famed.
 Few succeed.
 Traditionally, winemakers here have used relatively inert, large wooden vessels vinification and élevage are in relatively inert, large, wooden vessels, but the new generation of winemakers are increasingly interested in the qualities of new oak.